fish-quant/autofish/README.md

 1. Open Anaconda terminal and activate environment: `conda activate autofish`
 2. Start user interface with command `autofish`

+### Configuration files

+The behavior of the fluidics and acquistion system is defined by several config files.

+* To test the installation of autofish, you can use demo configurations which require neither a microscope nor a fluidics systems: <https://github.com/fish-quant/autofish/tree/main/demo>

+* We provide config files that we use on our system (with a Nikon Ti): <https://github.com/fish-quant/autofish/tree/main/configs>

 ### Building the Fluidics system

 See dedicated documentation [**here**](https://github.com/fish-quant/autofish/blob/master/docs/fluidics_construction.pdf) for how to build the fluidics system.

 ## Reporting a problem/suggestion